Store sensitive materials safely.

-You can check the exif metadata of an image file found on the Internet via an add on located on the Chrome and Firefox browsers:
+You can check the exif metadata of an image file found on the internet via an add-on in Chrome and Firefox:

 Keeping materials safe on your devices

-Material that you delete from your trash bin stays on your hard drive and can be recovered.
-To ensure that material is permanently deleted you will need to wipe the file.
-There are a number of tools that you can use to do that.
+Material that you delete from your trash stays on your hard drive and can be recovered.
+To ensure permanent deletion, you must wipe the file.

 Tools for permanently erasing files:

-There may be times where your device is taken or lost.
-To protect your material and data and to minimise risk you should remote wipe your computer.
-See our guide to Computers for information on how to do this.
+If your device is taken or lost, you should remote wipe your computer.
+See our guide to Computers for how to do this.